YOUTH FOOD MARKET

 Garden Leaders

-During July and August, our Garden Leaders tend to their respective gardens.
+During July and August, our Garden Leaders tended to their respective gardens.
 They meet weekly as a team to collectively care for the space and harvest for the markets.
-Throughout the summer each garden team collaboratively carries out garden improvement projects using their team funds, so the school communities come back to thriving and productive spaces in September.
-Each garden team will have a mentor from the community to call on, as well as support from our staff.
+Throughout the summer each garden team collaboratively carries out garden improvement projects using their team funds, so the school communities could come back to thriving and productive spaces in September.
+Each garden team had a mentor from the community to call on, as well as support from our staff.

 2025 PROJECT FUNDERS